 This department is focused on training to develop knowledge and skills related to the oil and gas industry.
+For additional information: call 575-492-4703.

 Transportation Training

 The Transportation Training department offers CDL, CDL Test Prep, Defensive Driving, and DWI Education Training.
 Upon successful completion of each course, a certificate is issued.
 This Department adheres to Federal and State of New Mexico Transportation rules and regulations.